 Areas of interest for supervision

 I offer supervision in phenomenological (experience-near) interviewing methods and analysis.
 I welcome enquiries on any aspect of the psychology of difference.

 Current PhD students supervised

-Phenomenology of marginal and special life experience especially in relation to the talking therapies.
+Phenomenology of marginal and special life experience especially in relation to mental health.
 I use qualitative, experience-near methods to facilitate people's lived experiences and personal meanings.
-My current research explores issues around culture and ethnocentricity in theory and practice of the talking cure.
-I have a special interest in Chinese psychology and psychotherapy.
+My current research explores issues around culture and ethnocentricity in relation to theory and practice.
+I have a special interest in cultural psychology and psychotherapy.
 I am interested in collaborating in research offering a phenomenological approach to any aspect of different or marginal experience, including race, ethnicity, gender and sexuality.

 Current research interestsI am interested in how our personal histories, bodies, culture, and existential situation influence how we experience ourselves and other people, and how we interpret, avoid and express feeling and being.
 I use Interpretative Phenomenological Analysis (IPA) to conduct experience-near psychological research.
 My current interests include cultural psychology; phenomenological psychology and psychotherapy; phenomenology of alterity and minority experience.

 Book Series Co-editor: Language, Discourse and Mental Health (University of Exeter Press)

 Lee, B., Widdicombe, S., Bondi, L. & Prior, S. Development of Listening Skills.
 Development Trust Research Fund.
 2007-2008. £3,400